CollarNetworks/protocol-core/devdocs/audits.briefing.md

 ## Prior Audits
 - [Cantina solo review Oct-2024 report](../audits/2024-oct-cantinacode-solo-1.pdf)
 - Cantina contest (findings to be made available after contest is finished)
+- Spearbit audit (to be added when available)

 ## Non obvious parameter ranges
 - `minDuration` is at least 1 month.